zateutsch/pwa-docs/docs/builder/FAQ.md

 ## **Windows**
 ### Where do I find my publisher information?
-In order to publish your PWA in the Microsoft Store, you'll need 3 things:
+In order to publish your PWA in the Microsoft Store, you'll need three things:

 1. `Package ID`
 2. `Publisher ID`